morinlab/tools-morinlab/CONTRIBUTING.md

 A short description of the tool should be included in the wrapper's README section.
 This can be quoted from the underlying tool's website; make sure it is referenced properly.
 Whether or not you quote the description, you should include a link to the tool website for the user's convenience.

+### Toolshed Items

+#### Package Synopsis (Tool Dependency Repository)

+"Contains a tool dependency definition that downloads and compiles $tool version $tool_version"

+$tool = RADIA, EXPANDS, Strelka, ProDuSe (proper caps)
+$tool_version = 0.1.2, 1.0.14, etc.

+#### Tool Synopsis

+A single sentence explaining the purpose of the tool.

+e.g. Identifies SNVs from tumour/normal BAMs

+#### Detailed Description

+Not necessary, include at your leisure if you think text isn't redundant.

 ## Tool Polishing for Main Toolshed

 TBD.